John Wilson Orchestra: A Celebration of Classic MGM Film Musicals (Prom 22, 2009)

+Wilson would go on to appear in future Proms seasons with his new ensemble Sinfonia of London.

 2010 British tour

 During November, the John Wilson Orchestra reunited with soloists Sir Thomas Allen (baritone), Kim Criswell, Sarah Fox, Seth MacFarlane and Curtis Stigers for a British national tour of A Celebration of Classic MGM Musicals, visiting Manchester,Nottingham, Gateshead, Glasgow, Birmingham, and Bournemouth.